-Vet-1-1 shall invoice Client on a weekly basis for any services that Vet-1-1 properly performs.
-Client will be responsible to pay Client the amount(s) specified therein within fifteen (15) days of its receipt of each such invoice.
+Vet-1-1 shall invoice Client on a weekly basis for any services that Vet-1-1 performs, unless otherwise agreed to between the parties.
+Client will be responsible to pay the amount(s) specified therein within fifteen (15) days of its receipt of each such invoice.
 Invoices not paid within fifteen (15) days from receipt will be considered past-due.
 Past-due invoices will be charged a fee of 1.5% per month until paid.
-Invoices will be supported by the pertinent time sheets or other agreed system for documenting time worked by the Assigned Workers.
-Should Vet-1-1 be required to engage the services of an attorney or collection firm in connection with this Agreement or to enforce payment hereunder, Vet-1-1 shall be entitled to reasonable attorney’s or collection fees and costs.
+Should Vet-1-1 be required to engage the services of an attorney or collection firm in connection with this Agreement or to enforce payment hereunder, Vet-1-1 shall be entitled to reasonable attorney's or collection fees and costs.
 Client’s signature or other agreed method of approval of the work time submitted for Assigned Workers certifies that the documented hours are correct and authorizes Vet-1-1 to invoice Client for those hours.
 If a portion of any invoice is disputed (each, a “Billing Dispute”), Client will timely pay the undisputed portion and must notify Vet-1-1 in writing of the nature of the Billing Dispute as promptly as practicable after its determination that such a dispute exists but no later than the date on which the disputed amounts are due to be paid.
-The parties will work in good faith to resolve each Billing Dispute within ten (10) days following the date on which Vet-1-1 received Client’s notification thereof.
+The parties will work in good faith to resolve each Billing Dispute within ten (10) days following the date on which Vet-1-1 received Client's notification thereof.
 If the parties are unable to resolve the Billing Dispute within such ten (10) day period, it may be resolved pursuant to the dispute resolution section of the Agreement.

 Client acknowledges that it is solely responsible for all aspects of its business, including, without limitation, compliance with applicable laws, its business operations, products, services, and maintaining its intellectual property.
 Client must properly supervise, control, and safeguard its premises, processes, and systems.

-Client acknowledges that it is solely responsible for all acts or omissions of the Assigned Worker during the Assignment.
+Client acknowledges that Assigned Workers are independent contractors who are not employees of Vet-1-1, and Client is solely responsible for all acts or omissions of the Assigned Worker during the Assignment.